filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 As expected I did not find any magical `if/else` statement.
 What I did find was a `registerImplementation()` call for `Component A`, but none for `Component B`.

 I read the file line-by-line and towards the bottom of the file, I noticed something I missed earlier.
 There was a `require` statement for a file called `mobileAppClient`.

+#### The Mystery Solved

 In this file was a magical block of code:

 ```
 if (app.getIsMobile()) {